 -and many other considerations

 Feel free to email or call me if you have further questions.
-The same considerations apply if you are considering preparing your
+The same considerations apply if you are considering preparing your craft brewery for sale.

 Jeff Adam, PE, BCB, MCBC, CBB, FRC